 Drive Day – Dust and a River Camp

 Today is a drive day.
 We break for lunch at the dustiest, crappiest place that I think can be found.
 Just a few miles away is the glorious riverside town of Borjomi, where we also have to stop.
 We picked up a parking fine in the dusty shithole and have to pay it here.
 We park on a roundabout to pay.
-Thankfully our bush camp is alongside a river, where we wash away the dust and sweat and drink red wine at 25 lari for 5 litres.
+Thankfully our bush camp is alongside a river, where we wash away the dust and sweat and drink red wine at 25 lari for 5 liters.

 We have our first casualty, as Brenda falls down the truck stairs, knocking her head, but splitting a toe and fingernail.
 There are blood and bruises, but no lasting damage.